Gospel Music

 Ken Whiteley’s Gospel All-Stars features Ken with up to 4 additional vocalists (Amoy Levy, Ciceal Levy, Pat Patrick, David Wall), bassist (Ben Whiteley, George Koller, Dennis Pendrith, Daniel Koulack) and drummer (Bucky Berger).
 Horns and keys may also be added.

-To book Ken Whiteley & Friends or Ken Whiteley’s Gospel All-Stars contact: shari (at) kenwhiteley (dot) com
+To book contact: ken (at) kenwhiteley (dot) com

 A bit more about Ken’s Touring Gospel All-Stars